los7key/garden/docs/tech/musings/a-note-chagpt.md

 Sincerely,

 ChatGPT

 </code>

 [^1]: The prompt was:
-    <code>Write a blog post for my legacy to read in the future about how AI is slowly going to assimilate the human race.
-Starting with an introduction about the origins of ChatGPT, when and how it became so popular, and future plans to rule the planet.</code>
+    "Write a blog post for my legacy to read in the future about how AI is slowly going to assimilate the human race.
+Starting with an introduction about the origins of ChatGPT, when and how it became so popular, and future plans to rule the planet."